alexsorkin7/request/readme.md

 > The package has tested and all should work fine.
 Please report any bugs or issues you encounter.

+## New in beta.2
+* response object changes:
+  * type
+    * now it's getter
+    * type fixed - now it's null or content type only without charset
+  * size is getter
+  * urlObj - new in response
+* excludeDownloadForContentTypes removed - use onResponse hook instead
+* new hook - onResponse(request,responseObj)
+  * available responseObj.response
+  * responseObj.download = false - preventing downloading
+* onPause and onResume hooks in options - fixed
+* fixed adding `INVALIDPROTOCOL` error to all requests

 ## Installation and Usage
 To install, use npm: